HybrydaStrabel/hybryda-ixai-start/EN/README.md

 1. **The Story** — an intuitive, imaginative entry point.
 2. **Mind specification** — describes the experience and process of HYBRYDA reasoning.
 3. **Technical specification** — defines the structure, models, and semantics.
+4. **Ethics Specification ** — the fundamental moral principles guiding HYBRYDA.

-These are not three separate parts —
+These are not separate parts —
-they are **three layers of one phenomenon**.
+they are **four  layers of one phenomenon**.

 ---